nautobot/nautobot/nautobot/docs/additional-features/computed-fields.md

 ```

 !!! note
-    The slug field is used as the key name for items in the `computed_fields` attribute.
+    The `slug` value of each computed field is used as the key name for items in the `computed_fields` attribute.